Southampton-RSG/2015-09-17-southampton/novice/python/01-basic.md

 > ## Learning Objectives {.objectives}
 >
 > *   Introduction to Python variables
-> *   Creating and Assigning values to variables.
+> *   Creating and Assigning values to variables
 > *   Lists and Arrays in Python
 > *   Indexing and slicing